 $38,619,405

-The film follows a bridge engineer who joins forces with a seasoned hunter to track down and eliminate two lions terrorizing local workers.
-The story takes place during the construction of the Uganda-Mombasa Railway in East Africa in 1898.
+The story centers on a bridge engineer and a seasoned hunter who must work together to stop two lions terrorizing workers during the construction of the Uganda-Mombasa Railway in East Africa in 1898.

 ActionAdventureComedy